sbabic/swupdate/doc/source/sw-description.rst

 			}
 		);

-After the entry is parsed, the parser runs the LUA function pointed by hook.
+After the entry is parsed, the parser runs the LUA function pointed to by hook.
 If LUA is not activated, the parser raises an error because a sw-description with an embedded script must be parsed, but the interpreter is not available.